-Separate records of cumulative amounts must be maintained for each job the employee holds unless the employer determines that a single employment relationship exists.
+Separate records of cumulative amounts must be maintained for each job the employee holds, unless the employer determines that a single employment relationship exists.
 This is the same requirement as under automatic enrolment legislation.
-The need to calculate 2014 Scheme pensions on a year by year basis means that separate records are vital and therefore the importance of retaining separate records is worth re-emphasising.
+The need to calculate 2014 Scheme pensions on a year by year basis means that separate records are vital and must be retained.